FireNoobsta/ModForLightBearers/LightBearersMOD/README.txt

 #-----------------------------------
 # Accessing the mod
 #-----------------------------------
 This mod adds a few maps.
-A new button in the bottom left of the screen should appear called "Mod Menu".
+Press "M" to toggle the mod menu.
-Click it to toggle the mod's menu.
-If you're in game you must pause first.
+If you're in game you must pause first to interact with it.
 From this menu you can load 6 different custom maps.

 Maps: